35 Valentine's Day gifts we love from Nordstrom

 Dylan's Candy Bar Gummy Bears Cupcake ($28; nordstrom.com)

 Not all tasty Valentine's Day food gifts have to involve chocolate.
-With dozens of gummy bears inside, gift this to the person in your life with the sweetest sweet tooth.
+With dozens of gummy bears inside, this is perfect for the person in your life with the sweetest sweet tooth.

 _______________________________________________________________________________